Bottle 66980AA - Irish, Charles Truman Put variants of this bottle on a shelf.

 Form: Cylindrical Edge Design: None Plate Mold: No

-Sides: Shoulder Design: None Sealed: No
+Sides: Shoulder Design: None Plate Code: None

-Sunken Panels: None
+Sunken Panels: None Sealed: No

 Pictures: None